Last updated: 27 May 2019

 Every Monday I ask people to send in their questions and concerns and I select one to answer.
 In doing this, I hope you will see that a) you’re not alone in this, b) there are no stupid questions and c) we’re all here to help!

 Hi I’m back!
 I’ve been super busy helping you guys out with partner visa questions and haven’t had a chance to write up more Thursday answers.
 BUT we’re back and we’re ready to go.

-This week I’ll be talking about substantive visas – more importantly, about tourist visas and student visas BEFORE a partner visa application.
+This week I’ll be talking about substantive visas – more importantly, about tourist visas, visitor visas and student visas BEFORE a partner visa application.

 “I’m confused about whether I can come to Australia on a tourist visa and then apply for a partner visa.
 I called the Department to get some answers but they’ve told me that I can’t do that but I’m seeing online that everyone is doing it.”

 OK first off, just because everyone is doing it doesn’t mean you should do it.
 That’s a very good rule to live by in life as well.
-But specifically, the reader is asking if you can apply for a tourist visa to go to Australia and then apply for a partner visa afterwards.
+But specifically, the readers are asking if you can apply for a tourist visa to go to Australia and then apply for a partner visa afterwards.

 The answer is: YES*